Natetgmaxwell/ntgm/src/site/notes/Sources/Video/@skyecash-deans-LFS122M3T1VideoIntegumentary.md

 You're also gonna see a flattening of that dermal, epidermal ridge junction there.

-With our hyperdermis, we're gonna see a reduction and redistribution of adipose tissue.
+With our hyperdermis, we're gonna see a reduction and redistribution of [[Cards/Adipose tissue\|adipose tissue]].

 So again, another contributor to our thinning and sagging skin.